ethereum/go-ethereum/README.md

 Unless structs fields are supposed to be directly accesible, provide Getters and hide the fields through Go's exporting facility.

-When you comment put meaningfull comments.
+When you comment put meaningful comments.
 Describe in detail what you want to achieve.

 *wrong*